amasky/fine-tuning-cnn/README.md

 ## Deep Learning with Chainer

-* Deep Convolutional Neural Networks with Chainer
+* Deep Convolutional Neural Networks with Chainer (Python 2 or 3)
 https://github.com/masaki-y/Deep-Learning-with-Chainer/blob/master/Chainer-CNN-CIFAR10.ipynb

-* Fine-tuning Caffemodel with Chainer
+* Fine-tuning Caffemodel with Chainer (Python 2)
 https://github.com/masaki-y/Deep-Learning-with-Chainer/blob/master/Chainer-Fine-Tuning.ipynb

 ## Dependencies
 Python 2 or 3, cython, chainer (v1.5), jupyter, matplotlib, scikit-image, progressbar2
 If you don't have these python packages, I recommend you install them by "pip install".
-In chainer, the "CaffeFunction" class to load caffemodel only supports python 2.
+The chainer "CaffeFunction" class to load caffemodel only supports python 2.

 ## Usage
 Open a Jupyter's session in your browser.